The Principle of Hope

 Rights sold to:

-English world rights (Stanford UP), Spanish world rights (Trotta), Chinese simplex rights (China Social Sciences Press), Brazilian Portuguese rights (Editora 34), France (Gallimard), Italy (Mondadori), Sweden (h:ström - Text & Kultur), Macedonia (Ars Studio)
+English world rights (Stanford UP), Spanish world rights (Trotta), Chinese simplex rights (China Social Sciences Press), Brazilian Portuguese rights (Editora 34), France (Gallimard), Italy (Mondadori), Sweden (h:ström - Text & Kultur), Serbia (Kontrast), Macedonia (Ars Studio)